Biden says the US is 'all in' on Africa during his Angola visit meant to counter China

 White House national security spokesperson John Kirby said the corridor's completion is "going to take years."
 That means much of it may fall to Donald Trump, who takes office on Jan.
 20.

-Asked whether the project could proceed without Trump's support, Kirby said the Biden administration's hopes "that they see the value too, that they see how it will help drive a more secure, more prosperous, more economically stable continent.”
+Asked whether the project could proceed without Trump's support, Kirby said the Biden administration's hopes "that they see the value too.”

-Kirby also insisted that the corridor was about more than simply trying to outpace Beijing.
+Kirby also insisted that the corridor was about more than simply trying to outpace Beijing, saying that “we’re not asking countries to choose between us and Russia and China."

-“We’re not asking countries to choose between us and Russia and China.
-We’re simply looking for reliable, sustainable, verifiable investment opportunities that the people of Angola and the people of the continent can rely on," he said.

 One Angolan, 19-year-old Ladislau Ngola, called Biden’s visit “very important for our country as the Lobito Corridor will create lots of jobs for young people.”
 Julião Oliveira said ”Africa in general" would benefit, too.

-The streets of the capital, Luanda, had a heavy presence of soldiers but few civilians — a striking change from Biden’s arrival on Monday night, when cheering onlookers lined the road from the airport.
-Authorities on Tuesday encouraged people to stay home to clear up traffic.
+The rainy streets of the capital, Luanda, had a heavy military presence but few civilians — a striking change from Biden’s arrival on Monday, when cheering onlookers lined his route.
+Authorities on Tuesday encouraged people downtown to stay home.
+As the motorcade passed through outer neighborhoods, crowds waved from rooftops or intersections.

 He also told Lourenco while pledging to use the trip to listen: “We don’t think, because we’re bigger and more powerful, that we’re smarter.
 We don’t think we have all the answers."

-Angola's president said he’d like to see a public-private partnership to increase energy production.
-He praised Biden’s “vision and leadership” on the Lobito Corridor, saying it would “always be remembered."
+Angola's president said he’d like to see a public-private partnership to increase energy production, and praised Biden’s leadership on the Lobito Corridor, saying it would “always be remembered."

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.